-User u can easily derive r(u, w) if it knows h(u, w), the RTT between u and its gateway router, and the RTT between w and its gateway router.
-For this purpose, u estimates h(u, w) by using ping messages.
-And each user measures the RTT between itself and its gateway router using the
+User u can easily derive r(u,w) if it knows h(u,w), the RTT between u and its gateway router, and the RTT between w and its gateway router.
+For this purpose, u estimates h(u,w) by using ping messages.
+And each user measures the RTT between itself and its gateway router using the traceroute utility.
+The value of the RTT between a user and its gateway router is stored in each copy of the user's corresponding user records so that others can know it.

-3.1.3 Step 3: determining u.ID[i]
+3.1.3.
+Step 3: determining u.ID[i]

-In this step, for each j, j = 0, 1, ..., B - 1, user u computes the F-percentile of the RTTs measured for all the users it collected from its (i, j)-ID subtree.
+In this step, for each j,j=0,1,...,B-1, user u computes the F-percentile of the RTTs measured for all the users it collected from its (i,j)-ID subtree.
 (Each RTT used in this step is the one between two gateway routers.)
 Here F is a system parameter.
 In order to tolerate the estimation error of RTTs, we did not use 100-percentile.
 Instead, 70-percentile is used in all the simulations in this paper.
-Suppose the RTTs of the users that u collected from its (i, b)-ID subtree, $0 \le b \le B - 1$, produces the smallest F-percentile value, denoted by $f{i,b}$.
-User u then compares $f{i,b}$ with the delay threshold R{i+1} , and the comparison results in two cases.
+Suppose the RTTs of the users that u collected from its (i,b)-ID subtree, $0 \le b \le B-1$ , produces the smallest F-percentile value, denoted by $f{i,b}$ .
+User u then compares $f{i,b}$ with the delay threshold $R{i+1}$ , and the comparison results in two cases.

-In the first case, $f{i,b}$ is less than or equal to R{i+1} .
-User u then predicts that it is topologically close to the users belonging to its (i, b)-ID subtree, and thus assigns u.ID[i] as b.
-User u then continues to determine the next digit u.ID[i + 1] of its ID if the next digit is not the last digit.
+In the first case, $f{i,b}$ is less than or equal to $R{i+1}$ .
+User u then predicts that it is topologically close to the users belonging to its (i,b)-ID subtree, and thus assigns u.ID[i] as b.
+User u then continues to determine the next digit u.ID[i+1] of its ID if the next digit is not the last digit.
 That is, u increases the value of i by 1, and goes back to step 1.
 If the next digit is the last one, u goes to step 4 and asks the key server to assign the last digit to make sure that every user in the group has a unique ID.

-In the second case, $f{i,b}$ is larger than R{i+1} .
-User u then predicts that it is not close enough to the users in any (i, j)-ID subtree, j = 0, 1, ..., B - 1.
+In the second case, $f{i,b}$ is larger than $R{i+1}$ .
+User u then predicts that it is not close enough to the users in any (i,j)-ID subtree, j=0,1,...,B-1.
 In this case, u goes to step 4 and asks the key server to assign digits for u.ID[i], u.ID[i+1],..., and u.ID[D-1].

-3.1.4 Step 4: notifying the key server
+3.1.4.
+Step 4: notifying the key server

 In this step, u sends the key server a message that contains its determined ID digits.
-Suppose u already determines the first l digits, u.ID[0: l-1], of its ID, $0 \le l \le D-1$.
-The key server then assigns the lth digit to the last digit of u's ID, such that none of the other users in the group shares the first l+1 digits with u.
-3 Consequently, in the ID tree, u becomes a user in a new level-(l+1) subtree to which none of the other users in the group belong.
+Suppose u already determines the first l digits, u.ID[0:l-1], of its ID, $0 \le l \le D-1$ .
+The key server then assigns the lth digit to the last digit of u's ID, such that none of the other users in the group shares the first l+1 digits with u. $^3$ Consequently, in the ID tree, u becomes a user in a new level-(l+1) subtree to which none of the other users in the group belong.
 After that, the key server sends u a message that contains u's complete ID and all the keys on the path from u's corresponding u-node to the root in the key tree.